neta-elad/pr.dev-tools/README.md

     ```max
     [mc.live.param~ @chans 4 @values attack1 attack2 attack3 attack4]
     ```
+1. pr.align-present

+    Utility abstraction to align object in Presentation mode in round coordinates.

 ## Installation
 The easiest to install this package is simply cloning it into your Max packages directory: